aliasgersg/iOS-Swift-/FilterGood/README.md

 ## Why FilterGood?
 My first thoughts about Swift were not positive, I was anxious in learning a whole new programming language.
 I was planning to stick to Python but I thought about learning something new along with my Final Project.
 After spending a few weeks coding in Swift, I look back to how wrong I was.
 I'm really happy to have pursued this project because I've been able to learn a very powerful language and also have been able to take up a new skill.

 After several hours of brainstorming and making plans, I finally decided on doing something related to Image filtering.
-Swift has limitless possibilities but the most fascinating library (on my skill level) was the CoreImage library it has a diverse range of functions and I was excited to play with this library.
+Swift has limitless possibilities but the most fascinating library (based on my skill level) was the CoreImage library it has a diverse range of functions and I was excited to play with this library.

 ## Problems